All Episodes

 These are Democrat polling groups, and you would expect nothing else.

-So Reuters is uh claiming Scott Walker, the recall race tightening based on two polls.
+So Reuters is claiming Scott Walker, the recall race, tightening based on two polls.

-They say that Scott Walker is leading fifty to forty-seven over Tom Barrett.
+And the first from the Democrat pollsters at Public Policy Polling, they say that Scott Walker is leading 50 to 47 over Tom Barrett.

 And then Reuters says that both findings are within the margin of error.